Johncci/battleship-wars/README.md

 I encountered the following bugs during the build of this project.

  * The guess and hidden board were declaring as local variables which was creating two problems in the terminal.
 I addresssed this by declaring both as global variables.

+ * The letters would not display properly over the grid lines.
+The solution to this problem was to enter and extra space in the quotes where it declares top_labels in the print board function.

+ * The validation of the columns was not working as expected.
+I used the strip() method to solve this problem and the validation then worked as expected.

  ## **Technologies used**